Blocking customers in Splynx

 This solution will remove all other delays, since the program sending the request will immediately be refused, instead of waiting for an answer for a while, and then trying again.

-Below 2 screenshots, with an attempt to open the website, they display the time after which the browser showed that the website is not available.
+The screenshots below displays an attempt to open the website, they display the time after which the browser showed that the website is not available.

 7ms (icmp3/9) vs 91645ms (drop rule)

-An example of setting up all of the above on mikrotik.
+An example of setting up all of the above on MikroTik.

 This is a universal example that covers all types of locks, if you are sure that you do not need any of them, you can skip the relevant rules.